 Yoga/Pilates is a course that teaches the style of Hatha Yoga, a potent alignment-oriented practice that emphasizes the forms and actions within yoga postures.
 Traditional postures are held in accurate alignment.
 Emphasis is placed on core strength, flexibility and balance as well as concentration and breath control.
 This class is based on physical postures (asanas), deep breathing, mindfulness and listening to the body.
 Students also learn and practice the floor work (mat) version of the Pilates method.
 Focus is placed on precise movements originating from the center or core of one's body.
 Working from the deepest layers of muscles, which stabilize and support one's spine and pelvis, the result is a strong, flexible spine with ideal posture and alignment.
 Classes emphasize the foundational principles of Pilates while offering modifications and variations to suit each student's individual needs.
 Students are required to practice in exercise appropriate clothing (see instructor provided class information).

-HIGH SCHOOL CREDIT: Physical Education, Elective
+GRADE LEVEL: 9-12, may be repeated for credit PREREQUISITE: None HIGH SCHOOL CREDIT: Physical Education, Elective

 Science

 Science 7